Islamic History - From 7TH T0 19TH Century

 Islam is an Arabic word which means “submit to Allah (God)”.
-Islamic History begins with the revelation of Holy Qur’an on Holy Prophet Muhammad (PBUH) at the age of 40 years in 610 AD.
+Islamic History begins with the revelation of the Holy Qur’an to the Holy Prophet Muhammad (PBUH) in 610 AD.
 The followers of Islam are known as ‘Muslims’.

-Since its beginning, Islam and Muslims have been playing important role in the military, political and economic history of the world, especially the Middle East.
-Though Islam is not an old religion, but Muslims believe that all the prophets of Allah [from Adam (PBUH) to Muhammad (PBUH)] were Muslims and they all preached Islam, while Judaism and Christianity invented due to misguidance of later people.
-Thus, Islam is the first and true religion of mankind, according to Muslim’s belief.
+Since its beginning, Islam and Muslims have been playing important role in the military, political, and economic history of the world, especially the Middle East.
+Though Islam is not an old religion, Muslims believe that all the prophets of Allah [from Adam (PBUH) to Muhammad (PBUH)] were Muslims and they all preached Islam.
+They believe Judaism and Christianity were invented due to the misguidance of later generations.
+Thus, Islam is the first and true religion of mankind, according to Muslim belief.

 Arabia before Islam